apache/zeppelin/docs/interpreter/python.md

 print("".join(z.checkbox("f3", [("o1","1"), ("o2","2")],["1"])))
 ```

-## Zeppelin features not fully supported by the Python Interpreter

-* Interrupt a paragraph execution (`cancel()` method) is currently only supported in Linux and MacOs.
-If interpreter runs in another operating system (for instance MS Windows) , interrupt a paragraph will close the whole interpreter.
-A JIRA ticket ([ZEPPELIN-893](https://issues.apache.org/jira/browse/ZEPPELIN-893)) is opened to implement this feature in a next release of the interpreter.
-* Progression bar in webUI  (`getProgress()` method) is currently not implemented.
-* Code-completion is currently not implemented.

 ## Matplotlib integration

  The python interpreter can display matplotlib figures inline automatically using the `pyplot` module: